Awiomanik/Chess/README.md

 ```

 ## Usage
-To start the chess game, run the following command:
+To start the chess game, run the following command in the root catalogue of the repository:

 ```bash
 python main.py